TIBCOSoftware/snappydata/docs/configuring_cluster/ssl_setup.md

 <a id= clientserversetup> </a>
 ### Configuring SSL Encryption for Client-server

-SnappyData store supports the Thrift protocol that provides the functionality that is equivalent to JDBC/ODBC protocols and can be used to access the store from other languages that are not yet supported directly by SnappyData.
-In the command-line, SnappyData locators and servers accept the `-thrift-server-address` and `-thrift-server-port` arguments to start a Thrift server.
+TIBCO ComputeDB store supports the Thrift protocol that provides the functionality that is equivalent to JDBC/ODBC protocols and can be used to access the store from other languages that are not yet supported directly by TIBCO ComputeDB.
+In the command-line, TIBCO ComputeDB locators and servers accept the `-thrift-server-address` and `-thrift-server-port` arguments to start a Thrift server.
 The Thrift servers use the **Thrift Compact Protocol** by default which is not SSL enabled.
 When using the `snappy-start-all.sh` script, these properties can be specified in the **conf/locators** and **conf/servers** files in the product directory like any other locator/server properties.
-For more information, refer to [SnappyData Configuration](configuring_cluster.md).
+For more information, refer to [TIBCO ComputeDB Configuration](configuring_cluster.md).

 In the **conf/locators** and **conf/servers** files, you need to add `-thrift-ssl` and the required SSL setup in `-thrift-ssl-properties`.
-Refer to the [SnappyData thrift properties](../configuring_cluster/property_description.md#thrift-properties) section for more information.
+Refer to the [TIBCO ComputeDB thrift properties](../configuring_cluster/property_description.md#thrift-properties) section for more information.

-In the following example, the SSL configuration for client-server is demonstrated along with the startup of SnappyData members with SSL encryption.
+In the following example, the SSL configuration for client-server is demonstrated along with the startup of TIBCO ComputeDB members with SSL encryption.

 #### Requirements